-I started this blog 3 years ago, with a desire to be authentic, exposing my real struggles as a Christian and share my faith in God, so that I might encourage others and bring glory to His name, as well as shatter any expectation that Christians are perfect.
+I started this blog 3 years ago, with a desire to be authentic, expose my real struggles as a Christian and share my faith in God, so that I might encourage others and bring glory to His name, as well as shatter any expectation that Christians are perfect.
 We are not, but by the grace of God, we are forgiven.
-This next story is not an easy for me to tell, but I believe it needs to be told.
+This next story is not an easy one for me to tell, but I believe it needs to be told.

-The politics, hypocrisy and judgement were far too common.
-It’s unfortunate that those things still exist today, in some churches more than others.
-But even more unfortunate, is the people who put their faith in church and being a good person, rather than a having a real relationship with God.
-People will fail, God will not.
-Of course, I didn’t know any of this back then, nor did I know what to expect, but it wasn’t at all what I had hoped.
+The politics, hypocrisy and judgement are far too common in many churches.
+It’s unfortunate, but understandable, since nobody that ever walks into a church is considered perfect.
+But even more unfortunate, is when people put people on a pedestal and judge you for not living up to their expectations.
+They put their faith in church or leaders, rather than God.
+People will always fail, but God never will.
+Of course, none of this was learned by me back then and I was one of those I just described who had a lot of unrealistic expectations.
+And when everything came crashing down, I misjudged the church and everyone associated with it.
 I remember one morning at church, someone criticized my dress for being too short, saying, “as a pastor’s wife, your dress should be below your knees”.
 I was shocked at first, then hurt and then really angry.
-I was so consumed with what she thought of me, that I missed any answer God may have had for me that day.
+I was so consumed with what she thought of me, nothing but bitterness grew in my heart.

-We all have skeletons in our closet that we’re afraid of facing, but from my own experience, it’s worth the effort to clean up your spiritual house before the smell of rotten bones take over.
+We all have skeletons in our closet that we’re afraid of facing, but from my own experience, it’s worth the effort to clean up our spiritual house before the smell of rotten bones take over.
 What have I learned from all of this, that I hope to share with you?
 Know who God made you to be and be authentic.
 Don’t try to be someone you’re not.
 Don’t try to please everyone; just know that you won’t.
 Have confidence in Christ.
 Don’t follow people; follow God.
 Don’t blame others for your circumstances, instead take responsibility for your own actions and let God deal with the rest.
 (There will be times we fall victim to someone else’s bad choices, but we can still have victory in Christ Jesus our LORD.
 Romans 8:27 In all these things we are more than conquerors through him who loved us.)

-Don’t hold onto resentments.
+Don’t hold resentments.
 Judge not, lest you be judged.
 Forgive and pray for those who hurt you.
 Don’t blame God when bad things happen.
 It’s human nature to fail and make mistakes, and the consequences of those mistakes often ripple into the hearts and lives of others.
 It’s part of life and growing up, but KNOW that growing up and growing mature are not equal.
 If we are not learning from our mistakes, and making positive changes, then we are just getting good at making bad decisions, while getting old and more stupid.
 If you want to know what God wants from & for you, then ask HIM.
 Don’t believe everything people tell you.
-Ask HIM for discernment and know God’s written Word, so wisdom is already in your heart.
+Ask HIM for discernment and know God’s written Word, so His wisdom is written in your heart.
 Don’t let the voice of man override the voice of God.
 Seek with all your heart to know HIM and HIS truth and the Truth WILL set you free.

 (Disclosure and apology: I am still a student of these lessons and in my last blog, I posted a photo that was perceived, by a reader, as offensive and he felt it discredited me as a Christian.
 I explained that it was merely symbolic of an emotion relative to the story about my sister.
 I must admit, it triggered some of these old feelings, so I edited the photo, but it also gave me the courage to write this post, so for that I am thankful for his comments and concern for my walk with God.
 I sincerely hope I’ve not offended anyone else and pray that no one lets their disappointment in me, push them away from the only true, living and perfect God).